McCormick School of Engineering

 Fall Course Planning

-Your first-year adviser will use the information you provide in your dossier to approve your fall quarter course selections.
+Your first-year adviser will use the information you provide in your dossier, along with placement scores, to recommend your fall course selections.
 Those selections will be based on requirements for first-year engineering students, any earned AP/IB credits, and information you provide on college-level content you have covered through possible transfer credits.
 In some cases, particularly with math, there are additional exams that your adviser may recommend to ensure proper placement.
-Therefore, it is very important that you share details on any advanced content you have studied with your adviser.
+Therefore, it is very important that you tell your adviser about any advanced content you have previously studied.

 Transferring Non-AP/IB Credit